Update - April 2021

 - Door-to-door or face-to-face fundraising is not possible.

-- Puppy walking can go ahead working at a distance of 2m from others.
+- Puppy raising (formerly called puppy walking) can go ahead working at a distance of 2m from others.

 - Puppy classes are not permitted.

-- Boarding (with volunteer drop off in own vehicle) can go ahead working at a distance of 2m from others.
-We're asking boarders to wear a mask when collecting and dropping off a dog – both on site and outside.
+- Fostering (formerly called a boarding) (with volunteer drop off in own vehicle) can go ahead working at a distance of 2m from others.
+We're asking fosterers (formerly called a boarder) to wear a mask when collecting and dropping off a dog – both on site and outside.

 - General dog training can go ahead working at a distance of 2m from others.